DC Office Sector Struggles to Maintain Course

 Investments double, but property values continue to drop

-In the first three quarters of the year, D.C. investors traded a total of $2.3 billion across 80 office assets.
+In the first three quarters of the year, investors traded a total of $2.3 billion across 80 D.C. office assets.
 The transaction volume nearly doubled year-over-year, with the metro ranking second nationwide for total investment.
 Manhattan took the lead with $2.7 billion in sales.

-Assets in metro D.C. traded for an average of $235 per square foot, which was nearly 40 percent more than the national figure.
+Assets in metro D.C. sold for an average of $235 per square foot, which was nearly 40 percent more than the national figure.
 Among other gateway markets, Washington, D.C., stood in the middle, with Boston ($159) and Chicago ($94) assets trading for less, while San Francisco ($268), Los Angeles ($320) and Manhattan ($379) properties remained pricier on average.

 The office campus at 5860, 5870, 5875 and 5885 Trinity Parkway in Centreville, Va.